 If you have degenerative back pain, realize the fact that most of these conditions are a completely normal part of the aging process.
 They rarely cause any inherent substantial pain, proven by countless research studies.
 Consider that the nocebo effect of the diagnosis might be playing a role in your suffering.

-Regardless of the cause of your pain, I hope that you can find a
+Regardless of the specific causes of back pain in your life, I hope that you can find a

-true cure to eliminate it once and for all.
-Please hope the same for me.
+true cure to eliminate them once and for all.